SAP-samples/abap-platform-rap640/exercises/ex1/README2.md

    Transaction **ACO_PROXY** offers you to un-select optional values that shall not be part of the public interface.

-   Only select the following optional parameters of the 'BAPI_PR_CREATE'.
+   Only leave the following optional parameters of the 'BAPI_PR_CREATE' selected

    - NUMBER
    - PRHEADEREXP
    - PRHEADER
    - PRHEADERX
    - TESTRUN
    - PRITEMX
    - RETURN

+   and un-select all other optional parameters.

    <img alt="Select optional parameters 1" src="images/rap640_parameter_010.png" width="70%">